1964 Michigan Wolverines football team: Week 5: Minnesota

 In the fifth game of the season, Michigan defeated Minnesota 19–12 in Ann Arbor.
-Prior to 1964, Michigan had lost four consecutive games in the annual contest for the Little Brown Jug.
+Before 1964, Michigan had lost four consecutive games in the annual contest for the Little Brown Jug.
 Michigan led the game 19–0 in the fourth quarter and held off a comeback attempt by the Golden Gophers.
-Minnesota scored two fourth-quarter touchdowns, but missed twice on two-point conversion attempts.
+Minnesota scored two fourth-quarter touchdowns but missed twice on two-point conversion attempts.
 The Golden Gophers closed the score to 19–12 on a 91-yard interception return by Kraig Lofquist.
 They subsequently drove to the Michigan three-yard line, but the Michigan defense held on fourth down.

-Michigan gained 311 rushing yards in the game, including 102 yards by Carl Ward, 98 yards by Mel Anthony and 79 yards by Bob Timberlake.
-Michigan's scoring came on touchdown runs by Anthony and Timberlake, a field goal and two extra points by Timberlake, and a safety.
+Michigan gained 311 rushing yards in the game, including 102 yards by Carl Ward, 98 yards by Mel Anthony, and 79 yards by Bob Timberlake.
+Michigan's scoring came on touchdown runs by Anthony and Timberlake, a field goal, and two extra points by Timberlake, and a safety.

 Week 6: Northwestern

-Michigan had its most dominating performance to date in week 6 with a 35–0 win over Northwestern in Ann Arbor.
-The Wolverines continued with a dominating ground attack, rushing for 336 yards in the game.
-Eleven players gained positive rushing yardage for Michigan, including Bob Timberlake (81 yards), Carl Ward (57 yards), Jim Detwiler (50 yards), Mel Anthony (50 yards), Dave Fisher (44 yards), and Bruce Allison (25 yards).
-Timberlake ran for two touchdowns and completed 9 of 15 passes for 84 yards, giving him 165 yards of total offense.
+On October 31, 1965, Michigan defeated Northwestern, 35–0, before a crowd of 54,615 in Ann Arbor.
+The Wolverines totaled 336 rushing yards as eleven players gained positive rushing yardage for Michigan, led by Bob Timberlake (81 yards), Carl Ward (57 yards), Jim Detwiler (50 yards), Mel Anthony (50 yards), and Dave Fisher (44 yards).
+Timberlake ran for two touchdowns and completed nine of 15 passes for 84 yards, giving him 165 yards of total offense.
+Timberlake also scored 16 points on two touchdowns and four extra-point kicks.
 Rick Volk also threw a 33-yard touchdown pass to John Henderson in the second quarter.
 Michigan's defense held the Wildcats to only 44 rushing yards to give the Wolverines their second shutout of the year.
+Michigan played 61 players in the course of the game.

 Week 7: Illinois

-Michigan hosted Illinois in the seventh game of the 1964 campaign.
-The Wolverines defeated the Illini by a score of 21–6.
+On November 7, 1964, Michigan defeated Illinois, 21–6, in a nationally televised game before a crowd of 62,415 at Michigan Stadium.
 After failing to convert a first down in the first quarter, Michigan scored two touchdowns in the second quarter on a run by Carl Ward and a 24-yard pass from Bob Timberlake to Jim Detwiler.
-Michigan's first touchdown followed an interception by Frank Nunley at the Illinois 36-yard line, and the second touchdown followed a fumble recovery by Gerald Mader.
+Michigan's first touchdown followed an interception by Frank Nunley at the Illinois 35-yard line, and the second touchdown followed a fumble recovery by Gerald Mader.
 In the third quarter, Timberlake ran the ball for a touchdown from the one-yard line to conclude a 91-yard drive.
+Timberlake also kicked three extra-point kicks, bringing his scoring total to 66 points on the year.
+The Illini featured linebacker Dick Butkus and fullback Jim Grabowski.

 The game marked the fifth consecutive victory for Michigan coach Bump Elliott against his brother, Illinois coach Pete Elliott.
-The Elliott brothers played together in the backfield of Michigan's undefeated 1947 "Mad Magicians" team.
+The Elliott brothers played together in the backfield of Michigan's undefeated 1947 team.